isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-use-dog-shampoo-on-cats/index.md

 So, if you're worried if you can use dog shampoo for your cats; this article is for you! - **The answer: Simply, NO. Most dog shampoos have harsh chemicals, ingredients (like tar and permethrin), and high pH that can be toxic to cats. ** - **Thus, only you use feline-friendlyshampoo for grooming your kitty.
 Also, If you use dog products on your cat, consult with your vet first before trying it.

-** Dog shampoo and other flea-control products (even those with natural ingredients) put cats at a [greater health risk](https://www.quora. com/Is-it-ok-to-use-dog-shampoo-on-cats) than it does to its canine cousins.
+** Dog shampoo and other flea-control products (even those with natural ingredients) put cats at a [greater health risk](https://www.quora.com/Is-it-ok-to-use-dog-shampoo-on-cats)than it does to its canine cousins.

 ##  Why Must You Avoid Using Dog Shampoo On Cats?

 Many people wonder why they should bathe their cats as self-grooming is a natural feline instinct.
-There are two things you might want to consider: - You may need to wash off something your cat got into and get it out of his fur so that he won't ingest it when grooming. - The second reason, which is probably more common, is that your cat may have [fleas](https://pestpolicy.com/best-dog-backpack-carrier-for-hiking/) or other parasites.
+There are two things you might want to consider: - You may need to wash off something your cat got into and get it out of his fur so that he won't ingest it when grooming. - The second reason, which is probably more common, is that your cat may have [fleas](https://pestpolicy.com/best-dog-backpack-carrier-for-hiking/)or other parasites.

 So, what should you use instead?